Danny Wilson (band): Background and early history

 Initially spotted by music journalist Bob Flynn, during a very sparsely attended gig in Edinburgh and after a glowing review piece by Flynn in Melody Maker which attracted much attention from record labels, Spencer Tracy signed to Virgin Records in 1986.
 After objections from the estate of the actor Spencer Tracy, the band was obliged to change its name.
 Gary Clark recalls this as "a real last-minute crazy, fearful moment...
 The album was done, the artwork was done...
 We were just told, 'If you try and use this, you will be sued.'
 And so the label just went 'Nope.
 Change it.
 Now.'"
 For their new name, the band chose Danny Wilson, taken from a 1952 Frank Sinatra film called Meet Danny Wilson (itself a favourite film of the Clark brothers' father).

 The band remained a trio throughout its lifetime, hiring in other members (drummers in particular).
-Lead vocals were shared between the Clark brothers: Gary, as the band's main songwriter, took the majority of these, but over time Kit would sing more of them.
+Lead vocals were shared between the Clark brothers: Gary, as the band's main songwriter, took the majority, but over time Kit would sing and write more.

 Meet Danny Wilson

-The band's debut album Meet Danny Wilson, written entirely by Gary Clark, was released in 1987.
+The band's debut album, Meet Danny Wilson, written entirely by Gary Clark, was released in 1987.
 An acclaimed mix of sophisti-pop with elements of soul, jazz and bossa nova, it included an appearance by Lester Bowie's Brass Fantasy among others.

 The lead single, "Mary's Prayer", issued in the spring, was initially unsuccessful in the United Kingdom, missing the official UK Top 75 and peaking at number 86.
-However the US release of "Mary's Prayer" that summer afforded Danny Wilson a surprise US Top 40 hit, peaking at number 23 on the Billboard Hot 100.
+However its US release that summer afforded Danny Wilson a surprise US Top 40 hit, peaking at number 23 on the Billboard Hot 100.
 The band toured the United States in the autumn of 1987, supporting Simply Red and proving successful with that group's fans.

 The US success of "Mary's Prayer" led to its UK re-release with a resultant number 42 UK chart peak.
-After "Mary's Prayer" topped a BBC Radio 1 phone-in poll of listeners' nominations for 1987 singles which had undeservedly failed to reach the upper UK chart, Virgin Records UK gave the single a second re-release with a resultant number 3 UK chart peak.
+After it topped a BBC Radio 1 phone-in poll of listeners' nominations for 1987 singles which had undeservedly failed to reach the upper UK chart, Virgin Records UK gave the single a second re-release with a resultant number 3 UK chart peak.
 Meet Danny Wilson generated two more singles: "Davy" and "A Girl I Used To Know", both of which preceded the successful reissue of "Mary's Prayer" but neither of which matched its success.